Languages: PHP | Difficulty: Easy

 Create an Infusionsoft API Object

-For the next step you're going to need your Keap API client ID and client secret.
+For the next step you're going to need your Keap API credentials.
 Don't have them?
-You can create API credentials for free in just a few minutes here.
+Visit the Keap Developer portal to get started.

 Next: Check for an access token